Mortensen House

 The Heart Behind the Home

 The vision for Mortensen House is rooted in the life and legacy of Michael Mortensen.
-Twenty years ago, Michael’s life—and his family’s—changed in an instant.
-His sister, Lois, remembers that day vividly:
+Two decades ago, Michael’s life—and his family’s—changed in an instant.
+Even now, his sister, Lois, remembers that day vividly:

 “Twenty years ago today my world and the world of my entire family changed.
 Michael lost the use of his legs.
 It is not a day I celebrate, but I cannot ever forget it… He had collapsed at home and his legs were not working.”

 After a long medical battle and difficult recovery, Michael faced the same challenges that so many Oregonians with spinal cord injuries encounter—finding accessible housing and maintaining independence.
-Yet through it all, he never lost his strength or compassion.
+Even so, through it all, he never lost his strength or compassion.

 “He told me more than once that I saved his life.
 I don’t think that is true, but I know he kept going because of the love he had for me and others.
 I miss him.”